orangutanrider/GDPAbertayUndergrad-Honours/README.md

 The project's aim was to investigate the tools, with particular interest in architecture and maintainability.

-The deliverables of the project can be found in products.zip.
+The deliverables of the project can be found in releases https://github.com/orangutanrider/GDPAbertayUndergrad-Honours/releases.
 Namely, a build, a personal-development-portfolio, and a tech report.
 Additionally, there are reports that were created throughout the project's development, notes, and documents that were required by the university.

 The source code is split among a number of Rust projects, most of them are small prototypes created for learning purposes.
 Of interest is N8, where the final build was built from.